abrahmgo/KueskiTest/README.md

 - Nuke (for image)
 - Alamofire (for request)

+### Do you want to run in mock mode?

+Go to file `APIConfig` in main app, and change the var `useSampleData` to true to run with sample data, or false if you want to run with real data

 ### The app

 The demo was coded with a combination between swift ui and ui kit, everything was separated into layers, taking into account clean architecture as a reference, where the lower layers do not know upper layers, everything is decoupled